AliceLR/megazeux/arch/android/README.md

 Issues **KNOWN** to be caused by MegaZeux bugs:

-* The GLSL renderer packs layer data into a texture assuming 32-bit RGBA textures.
-  Some Android machines rely on core OpenGL ES 2.0 (which only supports 16-bit textures), meaning these ports will display graphical corruption.
-This issue will be addressed in a future MZX release, but for now the GLSL renderer is disabled.
-(Nexus 7 (2013), Android 6.0, armeabi-v7a)
+* The GLSL renderer relies on precise addressing of a 512x1024 texture in the tilemap fragment shaders, which is generally hard or impossible to do unless highp floats are available (or alternatively, mediump floats have more than 10 bits of precision).
+This renderer is generally slower than softscale so it is not selected by default.

 Issues **PROBABLY** caused by compatibility issues between Android and SDL: